T

 It was one of those moments when you swear you can feel the Earth move and become kind of separated from reality, in terms of both time and space.

-I love being “the middle of nowhere”, wherever it might happen to be, as long as it is not too hot.
+I love being “in the middle of nowhere”, wherever it might happen to be, as long as it is not too hot.
 And this wasn’t.
-That meant that the chatty-happy group remained inside, while I went outside, accompanied by my loyal friend FB, who usually prefers much higher temperatures, though he can’t stand to be inside for too long and was, like me, a photographer (though less avid).
+That meant that the chatty-happy group remained inside, while I went outside, accompanied by my loyal friend FB, who usually prefers much higher temperatures, though he can’t stand to be inside for too long and was, like me, a photographer (perhaps less avid).

 We usually went each his own way while photo-hunting and this was also the case, so he went East while I ended up on my own on a trail that seemed to go towards the sea and ended up just 2 steps short of a 50 meters deep ravine.